BorissowT/PictureResizeApi/README.md

 kafka confluence docker container for saving requests.\
 mysql for saving results.\
 docker container for service.\
+marshmallow - to serialize data (is for hiding real db-column's names from clients)\
 web server - werkzeug

 to start the app you should: